TomLKoller/ADEKF/README.md

 };
 ```

-To call the predict step of the adkef, we need the process noise which has the same dimension as the state.
+To call the predict step of the adekf, we need the process noise which has the same dimension as the state.

 ```c++